 Transferring a mortgage and property is a surprisingly a fairly straightforward process, especially if you enquire the services of a mortgage broker in Leeds.

-The process will involve the homeowner transferring equity to their family member or friend.
-Essentially, the mortgage will get transferred with the equity remaining inside the property.
-The new homeowner will still be required to prove that they can afford a mortgage.
-They’ll have to pass their lender’s affordability and eligibility assessments.
+The way it works, is the homeowner will transfer the equity to their family member or friend.
+The mortgage will get transferred to their name, with the equity remaining inside the property.

 It does mean that the new homeowner will need to show that they can afford a mortgage, as well as being able to pass their mortgage lenders affordability and eligibility assessments.

 If you bought jointly and one party is not paying their share, it can be quite problematic.
 As a mortgage broker in Leeds, we have come across this situation many times and is usually due to a disagreement amongst people involved financially with the property.